 POST EXPOSURE PROPHYLAXIS

-- preexposure vaccination is desirable for all persons who are not at high risk of contact with rabid animals, but this does not eliminate the need for prompt post exposure prophylaxis if an exposure to rabies occur.
+- preexposure vaccination is desirable for all persons who are not at high risk of contact with rabid animals, but this does not eliminate the need for prompt post exposure prophylaxis if exposure to rabies occurs.

 - In countries where dog rabies exists, stray animals should be destroyed and vaccination of pet dogs and cats should be mandatory.